Oddaks/Weather-API/README.md

 # Weather-API
-Weather app that tracks if it is raining or will rain within the next 24 hours
+Weather app that tracks if it is raining or will rain within the next x hours (currently set to 6)